Janitors Need to Beware School Dangers Too

 Watch Out for Trips, Falls and Slips

 Although these are accidents that janitors work to protect faculty and students from, they're still dangers to themselves as well.
 Spilled soap in the boys' bathroom can cause a painful slip when they're trying to clean it, for example.
 This underscores the importance of janitorial safety and proper footwear.
 Slip-resistant shoes can be just the thing to add friction to a slippery surface.
-These nonslip work shoes can also be a huge asset for frequent trips up and down the stairs, across recently waxed floors, through the hardwood gymnasium and in many other situations.
+Nonslip school accident prevention footwear can also be a huge asset for frequent trips up and down the stairs, across recently waxed floors, through the hardwood gymnasium and in many other situations.

 Unrelated to friction, Clean Environment Janitorial Services in Dayton, Ohio, did warn that tripping over cables is a major problem in many janitorial jobs.
 Whether working behind a teacher's desk in the classroom or in the administrative offices of the school, cords, wires and cables can create a serious danger to janitors and custodians.